How to measure and maximize developer productivity

 It is vital to create a healthy work environment to retain developers.
 Hiring new developers is time-consuming and expensive, so satisfying the existing team helps save money and retain knowledge.
 This retention, in turn, makes the company more efficient and better equipped to deliver innovative solutions.

-Frameworks to measure developer productivity
+How to measure developer productivity

 Each framework offers unique insights into developer productivity, strengths, and limitations.
+Several tools to measure developer productivity help apply each framework to your company’s data and behaviors.

 DORA: DevOps Research and Assessment

-The DORA framework focuses on key metrics:
+The DORA framework focuses on key developer metrics:

 • Deployment frequency